MicrosoftDocs/well-architected/well-architected/cost/design-model.md

 ---
 title: Develop a cost model
-description: Learn how to do cost modeling to map logical groups of cloud resources to an organization&apos;s hierarchy, and then estimate costs for those groups.
+description: Learn how to do cost modeling to map logical groups of cloud resources to an organization's hierarchy, and then estimate costs for those groups.
 author: PageWriter-MSFT
 ms.author: martinek
-ms.date: 04/05/2023
+ms.date: 04/07/2023
 ms.topic: conceptual
 ms.service: architecture-center
 ms.subservice: well-architected